Daryl Somers: Controversy

 Despite the enduring popularity of Hey Hey with viewers, in recent years the show has come under criticism for being backward and culturally insensitive, with its outlook and many of its jokes now considered by some commentators to be racist, sexist, and homophobic.
 The international controversy surrounding the use of blackface in the Jackson Jive sketch on "Red Faces" in 2009 led to the show being derided as "old fashioned, out of touch, stale, [and] misguided".
 Somers himself had also appeared in brownface or blackface on multiple episodes, including a tribute to the late Ricky May in 1988 and in blackface to make fun of singer and frequent guest Kamahl.
 In 2021, Somers stated that he believed that some of the content that aired on the show in the past would not be acceptable today due to “political correctness and the cancel culture”; his remarks faced additional criticism.

-Kamahl has stated that his ethnicity and background were often the butt of jokes during his appearances on the show, likening his treatment to being humiliated.
+Kamahl has stated that his ethnicity and background were often the butt of jokes during his appearances on the show, and his treatment was often humiliating.
 In April 2021, Somers wrote a lengthy apology to Kamahl and to those who found the show's content offensive.
 Kamahl unreservedly accepted Somers' apology.